dumblob/XPMA_Engine/notes.md

 * Process Aware Information Systems (PAIS): "software system that manages and executes operational processes involving people, applications, and/or information sources on the basis of process models" (Dumas et al. 2005)
 * *The early ancestors of PAIS are the office information systems namely BDL (Hammer, Howe, Kruskal, & Wladawsky, 1977), SCOOP (Zisman, 1977), POISE (Croft & Lefkowitz, 1984), Officetalk-Zero (Ellis & Nutt, 1980), whose purpose was to automate the office functions such as document editing or communication.
 There were two research approaches, one relying on a procedural prescription of the tasks using Petri nets (Zisman, 1977; Holt, 1985; Hammer et al., 1977) and another being data-centered and focusing on the office’s objects manipulation.* (Elena Epure et al. 2013)
 * WORKFLOW – BPM SYSTÉMY (Ing.
 Tomáš Novotný, 2009); http://www.fit.vutbr.cz/study/courses/TJD/public/
+* SEAM: A State-Entity-Activity-Model for a Well-Defined Workflow Development Methodology (A. Bajaj & S. Ram, 2005); http://nfp.collins.utulsa.edu/bajaja/MyInfo/

 #### testing (use-cases, advertisement)
 * near-user usability (*I'll easily create my very own process of every-morning mail check'n reply workflow*)